This post may contain affiliate links. Please read my disclosure policy.

 - Preheat oven to 400º

-- Place bacon in cold 10 inch cast iron skillet - fry until crisp.
+- Place bacon in a cold 8-inch cast iron skillet - fry over low heat, stirring very often, until crisp.

-- Put jalapeno rings in a 1 quart heat proof bowl, and mix in the crisp bacon, plus to tablespoons of the bacon drippings.
+- Put jalapeno rings in a 1 quart heat-proof bowl, and mix in the crisp bacon, plus the saved two tablespoons of the bacon grease.

-- Leave a tablespoon or so of bacon dripping in the skillet and put in the hot oven to keep it warm.
+- Leave a tablespoon of bacon grease, and any bits of bacon in the skillet and put in the preheated oven to keep it hot.

 - In a medium bowl whisk together the cornmeal, flour, sugar, baking powder and salt.